BurchallCooper/CS7641-Project/index.md

 ## Discussion

 This project incorporates both recent advances in deep learning applied to real-time human pose estimation, and classical techniques for unsupervised learning to implement targeting for a complex security system.
-The targeting system requires accurate real-time identification of the subject’s entire skeletal frame, single target isolation, accurate distance measurement to the target, and accurate aiming.
+The targeting system requires accurate real-time identification of the subject’s entire skeletal frame, single target isolation, accurate distance measurement to the target, and accurate aiming.  ..... to be completed for the final submission

 ## References